 - If there is a criminal case pending against the same defendant, such as if you were injured by assault or battery, the courts may extend the deadline to four years from the date of the end of the criminal case.

-- If you are bringing an injury claim against the city or state government in Florida, you have three years from the underlying accident to file, rather than four.
+- If you are bringing a personal injury claim against the city or state government in Florida, you have three years from the underlying accident to file, rather than four.

 It is crucial to file your personal injury claim within your statute of limitations in South Florida.
 If you file too late, the civil courts will most likely dismiss your claim without hearing it.
 Even if you are allowed to submit the claim, the defendant can use the expired statute of limitations as a defense against liability.
-Contact a personal injury attorney in West Palm Beach immediately after your accident to make sure you meet your statute of limitations.
+Contact a personal injury attorney in West Palm Beach immediately after your accident to make sure you meet your statute of limitations and are able to recieve the medical treatment you deserve.

 How Much Does a West Palm Beach Personal Injury Lawyer Charge?